Michael Jordan documentary: How to watch 'The Last Dance', TV channel

-ESPN got the message.
-With sports fans starved for new content — one can only rewatch “Tiger King” so many times — they bumped up the release date of the new “The Last Dance” 10-hour Michael Jordan documentary.
+With sports fans starved for new content — one can only rewatch “Tiger King” so many times — ESPN bumped up the release date of the new “The Last Dance” 10-hour Michael Jordan documentary that airs Sunday night on ESPN.

 The original plan had been to air it around this year’s NBA Finals in June.
-However, with playoffs and the rest of the world on hold, ESPN moved the release date and the first episodes air on Sunday.
+However, with playoffs and the rest of the world on hold, ESPN moved the release date and the first episodes air tonight.

 “The Last Dance” focuses on the 1997-98 season — Jordan’s final title, the season before he retired — but will flashback and weave in the entire Bulls dynasty, and Jordan’s full career.